Build modes

 {% hint style="info" %}

-Your CI pipeline must also run on the default branch (main, production, etc.) to keep the baseline build up to date.
+Your CI pipeline must also run on the default branch (main, production, etc.) to keep the baseline up to date.

 {% endhint %}